Magform/articleAnalyzer/src/site/markdown/run.md

 1. Open a terminal
 2. Navigate to the directory of the project
 3. Run the following command:

-  java -jar target/articleAnalyzer-1.0-SNAPSHOT-jar-with-dependencies.jar <flag>
+  `java -jar target/articleAnalyzer-1.0-SNAPSHOT-jar-with-dependencies.jar <options>`

 To start we suggest the use of the `-h` flag, which allows you to view all the available flags and their respective functions.
 In particular the `-h` flag should show you something like this:

 `-h,--help`                      Print option list